 The precise solution takes longer than the forced one

-Using real rotating motion takes much longer to get to a steady and developed flow field than for a simulation using forces set on mesh elements.
+Using real rotating motion for the chromatograph CFD modelling takes much longer to get to a steady and developed flow field than for a simulation using forces set on mesh elements.
 Because of that a real motion simulation requires much more iterations to run.
 But the first good news is that it is capable of more accurately estimating residual moving phase volume at cell bottom.
 The other good news is that SC/Tetra simulations performed well in calculating bending of moving phase sheet.
 Because bending always happened when PIV rotor tests showed it and extent of bending changed the proper way when flow rate or rpm parameters changed.